Saxon VI K: New-build locomotives of the Deutsche Reichsbahn

-In 1970, the locomotives that remained in the Reichsbahn operations fleet were given a new number by inserting a "1" between the "99" class number and the last thee digits of the fleet number; the new number was completed with hyphen followed by an EDP check-digit.
+In 1970, the locomotives that remained in the Reichsbahn operations fleet were given a new number by inserting a "1" between the "99" class number and the last three digits of the fleet number; the new number was completed with hyphen followed by an EDP check-digit.

 The Dresden Reichsbahndirektion retired both the seven refurbished and the seven renewed VI Ks by 1975.